-West Virginia’s history is filled with stories of religious diversity and of hermits and holy men who escaped the clamor and confines of civilization.
+The history of West Virginia is filled with stories of religious diversity — of hermits and holy men and women who escaped the clamor and confines of civilization.
 Beyond the edge of the American frontier, its sheltered valleys promised both freedom and isolation in a potential Garden of Eden.
 That promise was not always fulfilled.

 One such story is that of the Eckerlin Brothers, who were Dunkards, a branch of Anabaptists, as are the Amish and Mennonites.
 The Dunkards were known for fully immersing, or dunking, their baptized.
 Dunkard Creek, in Monongalia County, and Dunkard Bottom, in Preston County, are both named for the Eckerlins, who were the first Europeans believed to have settled in the vast wilderness west of the Allegheny Mountains.

-The following version of this history is recounted in the “Chronicum Ephratense,” written by a monk of that faith in 1789, according to a citation in the West Virginia Heritage Encyclopedia, Vol. 7, pages 1420-1421.
+The following version of this history is recounted in the "Chronicum Ephratense," written by a monk of Dunkard faith in 1789, according to a citation in the West Virginia Heritage Encyclopedia, Vol. 7, pages 1420-1421.
 There seem to be many varied versions of the tale.
-The surname Eckerlin is also spelled Eckerly and Eckarly in other accounts, and the given names of the brothers vary as well.
+(The surname Eckerlin is also spelled Eckerly and Eckarly in other accounts, and the given names of the brothers included in these records vary as well.)

 In the latter years the brothers and a number of others, known as The Solitary Brethren, moved into a cloister called Zion at Ephrata, Pa.
 The Brethren, both men and women, held all property in common, and marriage was forbidden.